 If you’re among the 18% of workers still getting paid via paper checks, here are 6 reasons why you may want to switch to direct deposit.
+Plus we’ll answer a common question at the end: When does direct deposit go through?
 Take a look:

 If you get paid by check, your money isn’t always available to you immediately.
 Instead, you may have to wait a couple of days after depositing the check to actually have access to that money.
 Why?
 Your bank needs to make sure the funds are available at your employer’s bank before clearing your check.
 The process is even slower if you get your checks by mail.
 And just think: you can run into yet more delays if you deposit your check right before a holiday weekend.